 17, Jesus does not appeal to anyone but "Righteous Father" (v 25).
 In

-the New Testament, in a very real sense, Father is the "name" of God
+the New Testament, for practical purposes, Father is the "name" of God

 for believers, those who by the Spirit cry out, "Abba, Father!"